VisualComputingInstitute/DROW/README.md

 ## Dataset Use and Format

-We highly recommend you use the `load_scan` and `load_dets` functions in `utils.py` for loading raw laser scans and detection annotations, respectively.
+We highly recommend you use the `load_scan`, `load_dets`, and `load_odom` functions in `utils.py` for loading raw laser scans, detection annotations, and odometry data, respectively.
 Please see the code's doc-comments or the DROW reference code for details on how to use them.
-Please note that each scan (or frame), as well as detections, comes with a **sequence number that is only unique within a file, but not across files**.
+Please note that each scan (or frame), as well as detections and odometry, comes with a **sequence number that is only unique within a file, but not across files**.

 ### Detailed format description